truotaku/health-data-standards/lib/hqmf-generator/hqmf_r2.1_generator_changes.md

 Element '{urn:hl7-org:v3}criteriaReference': This element is not expected.
 Expected is one of ( {urn:hl7-org:v3}actCriteria, {urn:hl7-org:v3}substanceAdministrationCriteria, {urn:hl7-org:v3}actDefinition, {urn:hl7-org:v3}observationCriteria, {urn:hl7-org:v3}encounterCriteria, {urn:hl7-org:v3}procedureCriteria, {urn:hl7-org:v3}supplyCriteria, {urn:hl7-org:v3}grouperCriteria ).

 ##FIX
+TBD - The current code makes use of references here.
+It appears that we will need to dereference them and add the original criteria.
+May need to consider implications regarding duplication of data, etc.

 ## REPRESENTATIVE CHANGE